LuiseFreese/espc25-smart-support-agent/sample-data/tickets.md

 ---

-## Ticket 4: Cannot Access SharePoint Site
+## Ticket 4: Cannot Access Finance Portal

 **Text:**
 ```
-When I try to open https://contoso.sharepoint.com/sites/finance, I get "Access Denied - You need permission to access this site."
+When I try to open the finance portal, I get "Access Denied - You need permission to access this site."
 I was able to access it last week without issues.
 ```

 **Expected:**